klopfdreh/wicket-components-playground/README.md

 	&lt;img wicket:id="image1"/&gt;
 </pre>

-The following methods are new to the Wicket's image: setXValues(String... xvalues), setSizes(String... sizes) and the Source's media attribute can be set with setMedia(String media)
+The following methods are new to the Wicket's image: setXValues(String... xvalues), setSizes(String... sizes) and the Source's media attribute can be set with setMedia(String media).

+The x values are applied to the srcset element the way the values are given to the setXValues method.

 <b>Important: In FireFox 33 you have to enable it via flags - about:config &gt; dom.image.picture.enabled;true and dom.image.srcset.enabled;true</b>